 Yes, for better or worse, we still have fax.

-The fact that in 2018 you might still have a need to send a fax is amazing when you consider that faxing has been around for literally 150 years, easily making it the oldest technology you have in your office.
+The fact that today you might still have a need to send a fax is amazing when you consider that faxing has been around for literally 150 years, easily making it the oldest technology you have in your office.
 (Unless you do your bookkeeping with an abacus.)

 Granted, today you can use modernized versions of this 19th century communication technology—you can send a fax online, fax by email, and even fax on your phone with a mobile fax app.
 But you’ve got to admit: Fax has proven that it has staying power.

 So it’s probably worth learning how the underlying technology works, right?
 It’s actually pretty cool.

 How a Fax Machine Reads Your Fax Document